RobertsLab/sams-notebook/_posts/2020/2020-04-27-GO-to-GOslim---C.bairdi-Enriched-GO-Terms-from-20200422-DEGs.md

 - [20200427_cbai_deg_go-goslims](https://github.com/RobertsLab/code/tree/master/r_projects/sam/20200427_cbai_deg_go-goslims)

 Images of each of the plots are below.
 Larger versions of the images can be viewed by clicking on the image.
-All images are 1200x600 pixels, so should expand to reasonble sizes for easy viewing.
+All images are 1200x600 pixels, so should be a reasonable size for viewing.

+Also, it should be noted that the GOslim term "biological_process" was omitted from the plotting.
+This GOslim category is a "catchall" for any GO terms that do not fall into a GOslim category.
+As such, "biological_process" almost always makes up the bulk of the GOslim and this effectively compresses the plots, making it difficult to see any differences between the remaining GOslim categories.
+Knowing this explains why the percentages in each comparison never add up to 100%!

 #### D9-D12